capelski/skills-matrix-sql/README.md

 ## Validation

-Once all the SQL commands have been provided, execute `./test.sh` to make sure your SQL statements work as expected.
+Execute `npm run test` to make sure your SQL statements work as expected.
 Note that:

-- The application must be running (i.e. you must have run `./start.sh`).
+- The application must be running (i.e. you must have run `npm run start`).
 - Running the tests will drop and re-create all the tables in the database, wiping out all the existing data.
 - After the tests are run, the data will remain in the database and will be accessible on the web app.
 - The validation might fail for different reasons: